 It may also be down to high levels of insulin, a hormone that regulates and controls the body’s sugar levels (glucose).
 Lots of people with PCOS are ‘insulin resistant’, meaning their bodies don’t react as they should to insulin, so they produce higher levels of insulin to try and overcome it.

 Being overweight can increase the amount of insulin your body produces, so losing weight can better regulate your blood sugar levels.
 But insulin resistance makes it hard to lose weight because the body stores excess blood sugar as fat.
-Seems like a neverending cycle, right?
+Seems like a never ending cycle, right?

 That’s where Mounjaro comes in.

-Does Mounjaro help with PCOS?
+How does Mounjaro help PCOS?

 Normally when we eat, natural hormones called GIP and GLP-1 are released by our gut.
 The active ingredient in Mounjaro, tirzepatide, mimics these natural hormones by activating the GIP and GLP-1 receptors.
 Mounjaro can help to suppress your appetite by slowing digestion and making you feel fuller for longer, reducing hunger and cravings.